Skip to content

 Training should focus on job-specific hazards and safe practices.
 New hires need thorough orientation before starting.

-Refresher training keeps everyone sharp and covers new hazards.
-Yearly sessions help reinforce safety and update workers on rule changes.
+Refresher training keeps everyone sharp, covers new hazards, and updates workers on rule changes.

-Workers’ compensation insurance really matters when it comes to covering employee injuries and illnesses.
-It shields both the business and injured workers from unexpected financial trouble.
+Workers’ compensation insurance shields both the business and injured workers from unexpected financial trouble.

-If someone gets hurt, responding quickly shows you care about safety and following the rules.
-Taking action right away can keep small problems from spiraling into bigger liability headaches.
+If someone gets hurt, responding quickly shows you care and keeps small problems from spiraling into liability headaches.

 Regular safety audits help you spot hazards before anyone gets hurt.
 Sometimes, it’s worth bringing in a professional safety consultant for a fresh, objective perspective.